synthql/SynthQL/packages/introspect/README.md

 # @synthql/introspect

-Provides the query builder, which gives most of the DX for writing queries.

-This package is separate so it can be shared by client and server bundles.
+This package is a work in progress.
+Nothing works here yet.